Back to all guides

 Practice the basic rule

-Best for the first attempt.
-Make a small rectangle, tape three sides, and leave one edge open.
+For a first attempt, cut a small rectangle, tape only the holding sides, and leave one edge visibly open.

 Use the basic rule